tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 - An Azure account with a pre-configured Resource Group and Virtual Network.

-## Task 1: Create an Autonomous Transaction Processing Database
+## Task 1: Create an Autonomous Database

 In this section, you will be provisioning Autonomous database using the Azure cloud console.